 Join me as I share how my friends and I spent a memorable day exploring this remarkable European city.

 Touring Schönbrunn Palace

-We had a complimentary tour of Austria earlier with Viking in the daytime and later chose to take an optional add-on tour that requires a nominal fee.
+We had a complimentary tour of Austria earlier with Viking in the daytime, and later chose to take an optional add-on tour that requires a nominal fee.
 The trip took us to Schönbrunn Palace, the most visited attraction in Vienna.

-Our complimentary tour started with a small-sized group led by a Viking guide.
+Our included tour started with a small-sized group led by a Viking guide.
 We drove around the Ringstrasse, which replaced the city walls hundreds of years ago, and saw the city’s highlights, stopping to take photos a few times.